tomwassenberg/certbot-ocsp-fetcher/README.md

 When this script is called by Certbot as a deploy/renew hook, this is recognized by checking if the variables are set that Certbot passes to its deploy hooks.
-In this case only the OCSP response for the specific website whose certificate is (re)issued by Certbot, is fetched.
+In this case only the OCSP response for the specific certificate that is (re)issued by Certbot, is fetched.

-When Certbot's variables are not passed, the script cycles through all sites that have a certificate directory in Certbot's folder, and fetches an OCSP response.
+When Certbot's variables are not passed, the script cycles through all sites that have a certificate lineage in Certbot's folder, and fetches an OCSP response.

 The use of this script makes sure OCSP stapling in nginx works reliably, which